peterhoward42/qt-layout-gen/docs/reference_manual-2.md

 ## Comments

+A comment is any hash character encountered up to the end that line.

     # I am a comment
     layouts = Builder.from_multiline_string("""
-        my_page             widget # ME TOO !
+        my_page             QWidget # ME TOO !
           layout            hbox

 ## Incomplete or Multiple Hierarchies

 You can build multiple hierarchies like this:

-    page1       widget
+    page1       QWidget
-      layout    vbox
+      layout    QVBoxLayout
       etc...
-    page2       widget
+    page2       QWidget
-      layout    vbox
+      layout    QVBoxLayout
       etc...

-Using the capability to make multiple, separate hierarchies from the same input is useful for situations when the builder cannot automatically generate your tree all the way down (like if you use a QGridLayout).
+This can be useful when the builder cannot create the whole tree you want because it includes an item that the builder cannot add children to.
+(Like QGridLayout for example.)
+You can create seperate hierarchies for the children and then add them manually afterwards.
+E.g.

     layouts = Builder.from_multiline_string("""
-        page1       widget
+        page1       QWidget
           layout    QGridLayout
           # Cannot go any further because need row/column to add children :-(

         # We can still make the things to go into the grid.
-        cell_widget widget
+        cell_widget QWidget
-          layout    vbox
+          layout    QVBoxLayout
-            label1  label(foo)
+            label1  QLabel(foo)
-            label2  label(bar)
+            label2  QLabel(bar)
-            label3  label(baz)
+            label3  QLabel(baz)
     """

     # And then access the objects to finish the job.